 Place the next ring of concrete block (Image 2) leaving space for the control panel (Image 3) and optional vent block.
 If you choose to forgo the vent block, concrete blocks must have adequate space between them to allow air flow underneath the burner, we recommend at least 10 square inches total.
 Consult your Gas Burner Kit manual for specific instructions.

 Once you have your concrete blocks spaced appropriately, carefully remove one block at a time and apply concrete adhesive.
-Place the block back on the ring and apply pressure.
+Place the blocks back on the ring and apply pressure.
 Repeat this process for each block.

 Assemble your burner and place on top of the concrete block ring (Image 4) Ensure there is at least 1″ overlap to secure the burner ring.
 Consult the Gas Burner Kit manual for proper assembly instructions, clearance to combustible ratios, and gas connection instructions.

 Lay the third layer of concrete block.
 Repeat the adhesive process from step 5 (Image 5)